Navigating a Season of Illness & Stress

 When I chose that word, upon reflection, I think I was - on an egoic level - envisioning and hoping for comfort and accomplishment: achieving goals with lots of completion and celebration along the way.

-And yet, illness feels like an opportunity for my soul to grow, to open to a deeper kind of flourishing, one that paradoxically and directly contradicts the pursuit of mastery and control.
+Yet, illness feels like an opportunity for my soul to grow, to open to a deeper kind of flourishing, one that paradoxically and directly contradicts the pursuit of mastery and control.

 Many myths, fairytales and religious frameworks understand the power of ‘descent journeys’ - of travelling through dark or underground terrain - and perceive the value and even gifts available to be found in our suffering, our losses, our crises: in exactly the journeys we never would have chosen.